GaMeNu/GriefDetectorV2-Paper/README.md

 # GriefDetector V2 - PaperMC
 **WARNING: This plugin is still in early development, use at your own risk!**

+**Note: this plugin was made using PaperMC.
+While it may work for Bukkit or Spigot servers, it is best reccomended to use Paper to avoid bugs and malfunctions.**

 This repository is a port of GriefDetector v2 (GDv2) first made in BWUBot v2.

 ### Features: